-The Bank bases its management information system on an automated tool calculating key performance indicators, defined by the Board of Directors according to the desired risk appetite.
-Limits and alerts are set forth for each one.
+The Bank has a Management Information System according to the magnitude of its operations.
+Its component include an automated tool for the calculation of key performance indicators, for which alert and limit values have been determined in order to monitor business changes according to the risk appetite defined by the Board of Directors.
 The results produced by this tool are included in a report on the credit risk tolerance limits, which is submitted to the Risk Management Committee for its consideration and to adopt corrective measures where necessary.

-One of the credit risk management tools used includes the evaluation or score models (for admission, behavior and collections), which are used at different stages of the credit cycle, attributing an internal risk rating to customers, according to which the assigned credit limits are managed and according to which the portfolio is monitored.
-The Bank is also developing models to use in relation to expected losses, forecasts and capital adequacy assessments, which are currently at different stages of progress and form part of the Action Plan to adjust to local regulations (Communiqués "A" 5394 and "A" 5398), the Basel principles and best practices for risk management.
+Other credit risk management tools used are the evaluation or score models (for admission, behavior and collections), which are used at different stages of the credit cycle, attributing an internal risk rating to customers, according to which the assigned credit limits are managed and according to which the portfolio is monitored.

+Those tools are complemented with expected losses, forecast and capital adequacy assessment models, which, with different development and implementation stages, form part of the Banco Macro Action Plan being undertaken to adjust to local regulations (Communiqués "A" 5394 and "A" 5398), the Basel principles and best practices for risk management.